haisamido/x-vnc/README.md

 # to stop previously running containers of above name, if any
 ${CONTAINER_BIN} stop ${CONTAINER_NAME} || true
 ${CONTAINER_BIN} rm ${CONTAINER_NAME} || true

+# Ignore: `Error: no container with name or ID "xterm-x-vnc" found: no such container`

 # run the image as a container
 ${CONTAINER_BIN} run -d --rm \